 - Twenty-two percent of women saw an increase in their income, nearly 40% of whom reported an increase of 10% or more.

 - Nearly half (47%) of learners who joined Coursera to start or grow their business succeeded in doing so – and women and men achieved equal results.
+Women entrepreneurs listed confidence building as the most important thing they learned online.

 - Online education produces gains within the broader economy through direct and indirect effects: one job is created for every 30 people trained on Coursera in the four focus countries.